May 8, 2024

 TWEET THIS

-The Medicare HI Trust Fund Depletion Date Is in Just Eight Years
+The Medicare HI Trust Fund Depletion Date Is in Just 12 Years

-The latest projection from the Medicare trustees shows that the HI Trust Fund will become depleted just eight years from now, in 2031.
-The projected depletion date has been relatively stable over the past few years.
+The latest projection from the Medicare Trustees shows that the HI Trust Fund will become depleted just 12 years from now, in 2036.
+While that projected depletion date is an improvement from previous reports, the trust fund is still on an unsustainable trajectory.
 Now is the time for lawmakers to address Medicare’s financial shortfall to avoid cuts in payments to providers of Medicare services, which could lead to reduced or eliminated services for elderly Americans.

 The Medicare trustees continue to note that the HI Trust Fund is nearing depletion

 Social Security and Medicare are irreplaceable cornerstones of our society, and lawmakers should work together on bipartisan solutions that are comprehensive, phased in, and fair.
-Many solutions are available — including a combination of revenue increases, benefit adjustments, and changes to retirement age — that would protect the most vulnerable.
-As depletion dates have grown nearer as a result of continued inaction, lawmakers should feel a renewed urgency to ensure that the largest government programs can continue to adequately support the country’s growing elderly population as part of a sustainable budget outlook.
+Many solutions are available — including a combination of revenue increases and benefit adjustments — that would protect the most vulnerable.
+Lawmakers should feel a renewed urgency to ensure that the largest government programs can continue to adequately support the country’s growing elderly population as part of a sustainable budget outlook.

 Related: Five Charts about the Future of Social Security and Medicare